zakisaati/Unraveling-new-bacterial-functions-in-the-plant-rhizoplane/Analyses/RNA-Seq.md

 The first step needed is to align each sample with quality filtered reads against the bacterial genome.
 We used [Bowtie2](https://github.com/BenLangmead/bowtie2) for this.

-Before performing the alignment, it is needed to create a reference database with the genome:
+Before performing the alignment, it is needed to create a reference database with the [contigs of the genome](Source_data/CDVBN10_contigs.fa)):

 ~~~
 $ bowtie2-build Genome_contigs.fa CDVBN10_build/CDVBN10.build